metrorailings/OwlBlog/content/posts/week-15-quick-insights.md

 New England is making hay here early using rub routes.

 This Bengals defense making silly mistakes in coverage.
+Why are you playing off coverage on N'Keal Harry, of all people?